DeveloperLx/LxAppleOfficialFontManager/README.md

      }];
 ---
 ###	License
-LxLabel is available under the Apache License 2.0.
+LxAppleOfficialFontManager is available under the Apache License 2.0.
 See the LICENSE file for more info.